KinshipSoftware/DesktopInstaller/readme.txt

 - Copy the file 'installer/application.properties.example' to your project directory as 'application.properties'.
 Open it in an editor, set all the values correctly, and put it under version control.
+- If you want to use the script to deploy to the server, download the jar package for JSch from <http://www.jcraft.com/jsch/> and put it in your ant lib path (e.g. ~/.ant/lib).

 The installer expects a file 'version.properties' to be present in the target class directory after compilation, with the following properties set: